You have a deadline that’s due in 2 weeks. Do you A) start today, or B) watch that new Netflix original and tell yourself you’ll look at it tomorrow?

 You’ve probably seen them in your inbox: The “hurry up the sale is ending soon” countdown newsletter.
 Stores use them for a reason.
 The counter makes the email interactive and tempts the reader to snatch their favorite pieces before it’s too late.

-An abandoned shopping cart email on itself already amps up conversions, but with a countdown timer implemented it’ll have twice as much influence.
+An abandoned cart email on its own already amps up conversions, but with a countdown timer implemented it’ll have twice as much influence.

 E-commerce sites send these types of emails when a customer puts an item in their basket but leaves without completing the order.
 By sending a basket reminder email, the chances of customers finishing their orders are much higher.

 Now imagine you also add a timer.
 Offer the reader to take over the shipping costs or give a discount when the customer converts within a limited time.
-Now your email will have double the power!
+Now your email will have double the power—just like in this email by YourStore!

 Free stuff, anyone?
 Yes, please!